infrablocks/terraform-aws-ecs-cluster/README.md

 * Some existing private subnets

 The ECS cluster consists of:
-* An cluster in ECS
+* A cluster in ECS
 * A launch configuration and auto-scaling group for a cluster of ECS container instances
 * An SSH key to connect to the ECS container instances
 * A security group for the container instances allowing: